CLIMADA-project/climada_python/README.md

 To contribute follow these steps:

-1. Fork the project on GitHub (`git clone https://github.com/CLIMADA-project/climada_python.git`).
+1. Fork the project on GitHub.
+2. Create a local clone of the develop branch (`git clone https://github.com/YOUR-USERNAME/climada_python.git -b develop`)
-2. Install the packages in `climada_python/requirements/env_climada.yml` and `climada_python/requirements/env_developer.yml`.
+3. Install the packages in `climada_python/requirements/env_climada.yml` and `climada_python/requirements/env_developer.yml`.
-3. Make well commented and clean commits to the repository.
-You can make a new branch here if you are modifying more than one part or feature.
+4. Make well commented and clean commits to your repository.
-4. Make unit and integration tests on your code, preferably during development.
+5. Make unit and integration tests on your code, preferably during development.
-5. Perform a static code analysis of your code with CLIMADA's configuration `.pylintrc`.
+6. Perform a static code analysis of your code with CLIMADA's configuration `.pylintrc`.
-6. Add your name to the AUTHORS file.
+7. Add your name to the AUTHORS file.
-7. Push the branch to GitHub (`git push origin my-new-feature`).
+8. Push the changes to GitHub (`git push origin develop`).
-8. On GitHub, create a new pull request from the feature branch.
+9. On GitHub, create a new pull request onto the develop branch of CLIMADA-project/climada_python.

 See our [contribution guidelines](https://climada-python.readthedocs.io/en/latest/guide/developer.html) for more information.